eyedol/voto-java-sdk/README.md

 VOTO Java SDK is a wrapper around the [VOTO API][1] to make it very easiy to use.
 The goal of this SDK is to ease VOTO API integration into both Android and Java applications.

-It comes with three independent modules for accessing the API:
+It comes with three independent modules:

-- Synchronous module;
+- Synchronous module; Access the API synchronously
-- Asynchronous module.
+- Asynchronous module; Access the API asynchronously
-- RxJava module.
+- RxJava module; Access the API using RxJava

 ###<a name="Setup">**Setup**
 Add gradle dependency: